GitLiveApp/GitLive/_sections/videocalling-jetbrains.md

 ### Instructions
 #### Step 1

- Next to a teammates name, you will find a phone icon allowing you to place a call.
+ Next to a teammate's name, you will find a phone icon allowing you to place a call.

 ![Call Teammate](/uploads/jetbrains-call-teammate.jpeg "Call Teammate"){:class="screenshot"}